Prepare for a career as a professional coach, trainer, equine studies professor, riding program director, equine entrepreneur, and so much more.

 - Compete in open and USEF/USDF-recognized competitions.

 Experienced Christian Faculty

 Houghton’s professors bring years of experience and achievement to the equestrian studies program.
 Professors are certified though CHA and teach based on the classical principles of dressage.
-Students can train under Olympic- and FEI-credentialed clinicians and also compete in open and USEF-recognized competitions.
+Students also have the opportunity to train under FEI level clinicians and compete in open and USEF/USDF-recognized competitions.